SeiryuZ/HemeWeb/proposal/README.md

 ## Methods

 Solution used on this project must adhere to the criteria that is outlined in the main claim and background section of this proposal.
-That are 1) Improve usability, 2) Improve Reproducibility, 3) Improve auditability.
-These criteria added with few other criteria such as:
+Those are 1) Improve usability, 2) Improve Reproducibility, 3) Improve auditability.
+These criteria added with few other criteria such as developer familiarity, features and  ease of development should be the final comparison matrix when choosing competing implementation of solution.
-* Developer familiarity
-* Ease of development

-will determine which implementation of the technology I will choose in this project.
-This is much more imporatnt on the software container area of this project, since the implementation are many and different.
+This comparison will be much more important on the software container implenetation of this project, since there are many competing implementations.
 For cloud computing vendor, it is a non-issue since it will provide more or less same resources, but different interface and brand.

-First priority of the project, will be to determine which of the tools are more suitable for this project, in which I have been, and continue to read while discussing my proposed methodologies with my peers and supervisors.
+Hence, first priority of the project, will be to determine which of the tools are more suitable for this project, in which I have been, and continue to read while discussing my proposed methodologies with my peers and supervisors.

-After determining the technology implementation, the project will be developed with this plan.
+After determining the technology implementation, the project will be developed with plans as follow.

 ![alt text](../resources/images/HemeWeb-phase-1.png "Phase 1 of HemeWeb")